It's Show Time! - Basic Training for Yorkshire Terriers

 A good balance of praise and discipline is needed as well as clearly communicating and remembering a puppy's attention span is very short.

-A teacup Yorkshire terrier's size makes him even more dependent on being a part of your "pack".
+The small size of this breed makes them even more dependent on being a part of your "pack".

 Subscribe now to our Free Yorkshire Terrier Newsletter report.

-Yorkshire Terrier breeder can advise you of training classes if you feel that is necessary, but never underestimate training at home.
+Your breeder can usually advise you of training classes if you feel that is necessary, but never underestimate training at home.

 Be consistent in your training and make sure they understand clearly what you want and what you do not want.